How to Prepare Your Child for the CogAT Test?

 • Picture/Verbal Classification: Classify given items or concepts based on their relationship to one another(represented either with images or words, depending on the age of the student), by selecting the item that fits with the rest of them.

-Learn more about the Verbal Battery!
+Learn more about the Verbal Battery of the Cognitive Abilities Test

 Quantitative